kai-kj/microcompute/README.md

 ## About

 This library makes it easy to run simple OpenGL compute shaders without creating a window.
-This is done by using [Linux DRI](https://en.wikipedia.org/wiki/Direct_Rendering_Infrastructure), allowing headless programs to use the GPU.
+This is done by using EGL, allowing headless programs to use the GPU.

 ## Examples